rosskantor/Capstone1/README.md

-Objective
+Objectives

-Using retail loan lead data develop a model predicting borrower behavior.
+1) Using retail loan lead data develop a model predicting borrower behavior.

-Develop a scoring product an end user can work with.
+2) Develop a scoring product an end user can work with.

 Background